Norton Fitzwarren Pre-School forms part of the early years provision at Norton Fitzwarren Church School.

 You will be invited to meet with your child's keyworker twice a year, in line with the school parent’s evenings, to discuss your child's success and also their next steps.
 We are also aware of the great value links with parents/carers have in a child's development and you are therefore welcome to meet with your child's keyworker at any point if you have any issues, concerns or questions.

 All children attending the pre-school benefit from the varying facilities offered in our school.
-These include a hall, large outdoor area with trees surrounding and a “secret garden”, housing a pond.
+These include a hall, large outdoor area with forest school provision.
 Pre-school children also have full access to special visitors and trips deemed appropriate for this age group.
 (Some additional fees may apply).

 Staff will work closely with you to decide how best to support your child to settle into their new pre-school.
 Each child responds differently to new environments and you know your child best.
 All children must attend at least one settling in session as during this time the staff will spend time with your child without you and find out how best to support your child on their first session.
 If you feel that your child may need more than one settling in session please speak to the pre-school manager who will be more than happy to help.